unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4 =
+* New: Email alerts for critical issues.
+If there's an issue with an Instagram feed on your website which hasn't been resolved yet then you'll receive an email notification to let you know.
+This is sent once per week until the issue is resolved.
+These emails can be disabled by using the following setting: Instagram Feed > Customize > Advanced > Misc > Feed Issue Email Report.
+* New: Admin notifications for critical issues.
+If there is an error with the feed, admins will see notices in the dashboard and on the front-end of the site along with instructions on how to resolve the issue.
+Front-end admin notifications can be disabled by using the following setting: Instagram Feed > Customize > Advanced > Misc > Disable Admin Error Notice.
+* New: Added a WordPress 'Site Health' integration.
+If there is a critical error with your feeds, it will now be flagged in the site health page.
+* New: Added "About Us" page for those who would like to learn more about Smash Balloon and our other products.
+Go to Instagram Feed -> About Us in the dashboard.
+* New: Added support for an Instagram Feed widget.
+When on the widgets menu, look for the widget "Instagram Feed" to add your feed to a widget area.

 = 2.3.1 =
 * Fix: Added workaround for personal account connection error and header display issue due to an Instagram API bug.
 After updating, click "Save Changes" on the Instagram Feed settings page, "Configure" tab to clear your cache.